|In-state Tuition (per semester hour, unless noted)||$403|

-- With a diverse campus community—ethnic minorities make up 48 percent of the student body—Texas State is one of the top producers of Hispanic baccalaureate graduates in the nation and a Hispanic Serving Institution.
+- With a diverse campus community—ethnic minorities make up 50 percent of the student body—Texas State is one of the top producers of Hispanic baccalaureate graduates in the nation and a Hispanic-Serving Institution.

 - Dynamic Austin, TX is a short drive away.

-Founded in 1899, Texas State University is the fourth-largest public university in Texas and the 31st largest public university in the U.S. Yet students in acclaimed academic programs—from biology to music to business to geography—enjoy close, personal relationships with faculty and staff.
+FOUNDED IN 1899, Texas State University is the fifth-largest public university in Texas.
+Yet students in acclaimed academic programs—from biology to music to business to geography—enjoy close, personal relationships with faculty and staff.

 Faculty and students engage in broad and diverse research, including cancer prevention, nanotechnology, water research, green energy, and archaeology.
 Undergraduates often have the opportunity to work one-on-one with professors on research projects across disciplines.
 Faculty members are known for establishing themselves as mentors to students, encouraging them to go further than they could have imagined.

 Texas State students find their place among nearly 400 student organizations.
 Sixteen men’s and women’s teams compete at the NCAA Division I level.
 The Texas State Bobcats compete in the Sun Belt Conference in the Football Bowl subdivision.

 Tree-covered hills make the campus one of the most beautiful in the state, and the pristine San Marcos River provides a scenic backdrop for research and recreational opportunities.